doguhanyeke/starter-academic/content/home/experience.md

     location: Belgium
     date_start: '2015-07-08'
     date_end: '2015-08-10'
-    description: Worked as a python developer
+    description: Worked as a Python developer in a research team, developed a game which guesses the correct video according to the sketch of the user.
 ---